Bella Araujo Shows Off Cleavage And Killer Curves In Very Revealing Lavender Dress

 Internet sensation Bella Araujo captured hearts on social media once more after she shared a series of sexy new snapshots of herself on Wednesday, June 17.
-The bombshell posted the new content for her 2.5 million followers on her Instagram account, and it became a hit.
+She posted the new content for her 2.5 million followers on her Instagram account, and it became a hit.

 Her long blond hair, which featured highlights and dark roots, was styled in tight curls as it cascaded down her back and over her shoulders.